- SEO project management provides a framework to tackle enterprise-level search visibility projects with greater precision and reliability.

 The ability to collaborate

 Collaboration and communication go hand-in-hand.
-An SEO project manager must collaborate seamlessly with the team and across departments, including content, design and IT.
+An SEO task manager must collaborate seamlessly with the team and across departments, including content, design and IT.

 To aid with collaboration, build structure such as a daily scrum, weekly standup meeting, monthly review, quarterly strategy session, or whatever other type of interactive meetings make sense for your team.